 Unlike the sound of the name, no-pooing doesn't actually mean that you don't wash your hair.
 It seems to be a common misconception among many of the people that I have told about my hair washing regime.
 Most have asked me "doesn't your hair start to stink?"
 The answer to that is a resounding "no!" because I am still washing my hair, I just choose to use something other than shampoo to get it clean.

-The no-poo method is simply a method of washing one’s hair with various ingredients other than shampoo, which usually contains SLS (Sodium Laurel Sulfate, a known carcinogen and is harmful to the environment).
+The no-poo method is simply a method of washing one's hair with various ingredients other than shampoo, which usually contains SLS (Sodium Laurel Sulfate, a known carcinogen and is harmful to the environment).
 If you search the internet, you will find a plethora of differing recipes but the main ingredients in 90% of these recipes are BAKING SODA and APPLE CIDER VINEGAR.
-Always a two step process, these recipes ask you to apply the baking soda to your hair, (sometimes in a paste form, other times in a spray/rinse form) rinse, then apply the diluted apple cider vinegar to your hair, and rinse again.
+Always a two-step process, these recipes ask you to apply the baking soda to your hair, rinse, then apply the diluted apple cider vinegar to your hair, and rinse again.

-Why you should change what you’re washing your hair with
+Why you should change what you wash your hair with

-My hair began falling out in clumps because of baking soda
+My hair began falling out in clumps from baking soda

-I had read that a two week (even up to two months or more) detox period could be expected when trying to shed your hair of all of the build up of lab-created silicons, but after reading all of the benefits, I was still curious to see if I truly could find my naturally beautiful hair underneath all of this mess.
-There was no “at first my hair was amazingly soft and beautiful” like most of the blogs that I had read.
-I had destroyed my hair prior to this, so shedding all of the silicons that coated my hair just proved to show me how badly my hair was lacking in moisture.
+I had read that a two week (even up to two months or more) detox period could be expected when trying to shed your hair of all of the build-up from lab-created silicones, but after reading all of the benefits I was still curious to see if I could find my naturally beautiful hair underneath all of this mess.
+There was no "at first my hair was amazingly soft and beautiful" like most of the blogs that I had read.
+I had destroyed my hair prior to this, so shedding all of the silicones that coated my hair showed me just how badly my hair was lacking in moisture.

 PH is the key to balancing your hair and scalp

 It turned out, my dry brittle hair was falling out due to the high alkalinity (PH) of the baking soda.
-After much research, I found that the key to balancing your hair and scalp starts with balancing the ph of the sebum on your scalp.
+After researching further, I found that the key to balancing your hair and scalp starts with balancing the ph of the sebum on your scalp.